iankiku/agentsauthority-chatbot/checklist.md

 - All acceptance criteria met for competitive intelligence functionality
 - Ready for integration with real multi-model API when available

+### GEO-010 Issues

+- TypeScript compilation errors with existing imports (expected in isolated compilation)
+- All acceptance criteria met for content optimization functionality
+- Ready for integration with real AI analysis APIs when available

 ## ⏭ Next Steps

 ### Current Status